phillipabplanalp/phillipabplanalp.github.io/_posts/2019-02-03-Project_Summary.md

       <h2>House Renovations</h2>
       <p class="ex1">
       <font face = "Verdana" size =" 2">Date: 2015-2019</font><br /><br>
-      I bought a house in Palmerston North in mid 2015 and have been doing a number of renovations to it over this time.
-I'm current busy renovating the bathroom. <br>
+      I bought a house in Palmerston North in mid 2015 and have been doing a number of renovations to it over this period.
+I'm currently busy renovating the bathroom. <br>

       <h2>Robotic Lawn Mower v2.0</h2>
       <p class="ex1">